-Quality of life in Brazilian medical students: A systematic review and meta-analysis
+Quality of life in Brazilian medical students: a systematic review and meta-analysis

 Carolina Kakiuthi Martins, Jonas Carneiro Cruz, Renata Dellalibera-Joviliano